mbrodt/sapper-portfolio/src/routes/blog/posts/tailwind-with-gatsby.md

 ---
-title: 'Setting up TailwindCSS with Gatsby'
+title: "Setting up TailwindCSS with Gatsby"
-date: '2018-11-28'
+date: "2018-11-28"
-icon: 'tailwind.svg'
+tags: ["Programming", "React"]
-type: 'blog-post'
+type: "blog-post"
 ---

 [Tailwind](https://tailwindcss.com/) is an amazing CSS framework created by Adam Wathan & friends.
 Tailwind follows a "utility-first" approach, which enables a crazy fast workflow and enforces consistency across your website.
 After learning Tailwind, writing normal CSS feels tedious and boring in comparison.